-There is different motivations when we share content on the Internet.
+There are different motivations to share content on the Internet.

-In the last few years the combination of social media and mobile devices has dramatically increased the options to share content.
+In the last few years the irruption of the social media networks and mobile devices has dramatically increased the options to share content.

-Is it possible to share any kind of content from everywhere at any time.
+Nowadays it is possible to share any kind of content from everywhere at any time.

-Some sharers have professional motivations for sharing.
-Make their jobs easier, networking or getting more clients, educate their colleagues, show their expertise on their area… sharing is a another task in their day.
+Some sharers share for a professional purpose.
+Some of their motivations could be make their jobs easier, networking or getting more clients, educate their colleagues, show their expertise on a certain area… sharing is a another task in their daily routine.

 A different kind of sharer is that wich try to be useful for the community.
-Getting involved in the world, enrich other´s lifes, support different causes.. these sharers think more on us than on me.
+For this sharers getting involved in the world, enrich other´s lifes, support different causes… are their motivations, they think more on us than on themselves.

 Less like to email